ansonl/ansonl.github.io/reference/toyota-corolla-cross-hybrid-spare-wheel-holder-directions.md

 > ⚠️🔩 Partially threaded bolts should only be used if **Part 3** has an unthreaded bolt hole. **Part 3 - low profile** has an unthreaded bolt hole.
 Screwing partially threaded bolts into threaded parts will wear out threads and preclude use of shorter bolts in the future.

-1. If your kit came with multiple **Tire Hold Down Handle** and **Tire Hold Down Rings**, remove all rings except the single ring that matches your center bore size.
+1. If your kit came with multiple **Tire Hold Down Handles** and **Tire Hold Down Rings**, remove all handles and rings except the single handle and ring that match your center bore size.
+The extra parts are for future use if you get a new spare tire rim.

 2. Insert the M8 bolt into the **Tire Hold Down Handle** so that the hex head of the bolt fits into the hex cutout in the handle.